-A person holding a current RPL(A) or 4.1 A person holding a current PPL(A) issued under Part 61 who wishes to gain a PPL(H) is required to gain a pass in the written examination subject PPL Aircraft Technical Knowledge (Helicopter).
-The holder's RPL(A) or PPL(A) together with the PPL Aircraft Technical Knowledge (Helicopter) pass are an approved equivalent to the written examinations required for a PPL(H).
+A person holding a current PPL(A) issued under Part 61 who wishes to gain a PPL(H) is required to pass the written examination subject PPL Aircraft Technical Knowledge (Helicopter).
+The holder's PPL(A) together with the PPL Aircraft Technical Knowledge (Helicopter) pass are an approved equivalent to the written examinations required for a PPL(H).

-4.2 A person holding a current RPL(H) or PPL(H) issued under Part 61 who wishes to gain a RPL(A) or PPL(A) is required to gain a pass in the written examination subject PPL Aircraft Technical Knowledge (Aeroplane).
-The holder's-RPL(H) or PPL(H) together with the PPL Aircraft Technical Knowledge (Aeroplane) pass are an approved equivalent to the written examinations required for a PPL(A).
+A person holding a current PPL(H) issued under Part 61 who wishes to gain a PPL(A) is required to pass the written examination subject PPL Aircraft Technical Knowledge (Aeroplane).
+The holder's PPL(H) together with the PPL Aircraft Technical Knowledge (Aeroplane) pass are an approved equivalent to the written examinations required for a PPL(A).

-4.3 A person holding a current CPL (A), or an ATPL (A) issued under Part 61 who wishes to gain a PPL (H), is required to gain a pass in the written examination subject PPL Aircraft Technical Knowledge (Helicopter).
-The holder's CPL (A) or ATPL (A) together with the PPL Aircraft Technical Knowledge (Helicopter) pass are an approved equivalent to the written examinations required for a PPL (-H).
+A person holding a current CPL(A), or an ATPL(A) issued under Part 61 who wishes to gain a PPL (H), is required to pass the written examination subject PPL Aircraft Technical Knowledge (Helicopter).
+The holder's CPL(A) or ATPL(A) together with the PPL Aircraft Technical Knowledge (Helicopter) pass are an approved equivalent to the written examinations required for a PPL(H).

-4.4 A person holding a current CPL (H), or an ATPL (H) issued under Part 61 who wishes to gain a PPL (A), is required to gain a pass in the written examination subject PPL Aircraft Technical Knowledge (Aeroplane).
-The holder's CPL (H) or ATPL (H) together with the PPL Aircraft Technical Knowledge (Aeroplane) pass are an approved equivalent to the written examinations required for a PPL (A).
+A person holding a current CPL(H), or an ATPL(H) issued under Part 61 who wishes to gain a PPL(A), is required to pass the written examination subject PPL Aircraft Technical Knowledge (Aeroplane).
+The holder's CPL(H) or ATPL(H) together with the PPL Aircraft Technical Knowledge (Aeroplane) pass are an approved equivalent to the written examinations required for a PPL(A).

-4.5 In addition, if the original licence held by a person wishing to use the provisions above was gained prior to 5 November 1992-
+In addition, if the original licence held by a person wishing to use the provisions above was gained prior to 5 November 1992:

-- (a) the person is required to gain a pass in the appropriate Human Factors written examination - (b) if the person wishing to use the provisions above does not hold an approved English Language Proficiency credit, this credit will be required to at least level 4.
+- 1) the person is required to pass the appropriate Human Factors written examination - 2) if the person wishing to use the provisions above does not hold an approved English Language Proficiency credit, this credit will be required to at least Level 4.

-4.6 Examination pass results gained by a RNZAF pilot, who has successfully completed at least the basic phase of the NZDF ground, and flight training for aeroplanes will be accepted as approved equivalents to the written examinations required by rule 61.153(a)(6), for the issue of a PPL(A), except for the required Air Law written examination.
+Examination pass results gained by a RNZAF pilot, who has successfully completed at least the basic phase of the NZDF ground, and flight training for aeroplanes will be accepted as approved equivalents to the written examinations required by rule 61.153(a)(6), for the issue of a PPL(A), except for the required Air Law written examination.

-4.7 Examination pass results gained by a RNZAF pilot who has successfully completed at least the basic phase of the NZDF ground and flight training for helicopters will be accepted as approved equivalents to the written examinations required by rule 61.153(a)(6) for the issue of a PPL(H) except for the required Air Law written examination.
+Examination pass results gained by a RNZAF pilot who has successfully completed at least the basic phase of the NZDF ground and flight training for helicopters will be accepted as approved equivalents to the written examinations required by rule 61.153(a)(6) for the issue of a PPL(H) except for the required Air Law written examination.

-4.8 All RNZAF applicants are required to hold an approved English Language Proficiency credit, this credit will be required to at least level 4.
+All RNZAF applicants are required to hold an approved English Language Proficiency credit.
+This credit will be required to at least Level 4.

-5. PPL Flight Test
+PPL Flight Test

-5.1 Rule 61.153(a)(7) requires an applicant for a PPL to successfully demonstrate competence and knowledge to a flight examiner in a flight test in the appropriate category of aircraft.
-The flight test syllabus is detailed in Appendix VII of this advisory circular and the standards required for a demonstration of competence are detailed in the appropriate Flight Test Standards Guide (FTSG).
+Rule 61.153(a)(7) requires an applicant for a PPL to successfully demonstrate competence and knowledge to a flight examiner in a flight test in the appropriate category of aircraft.
+The flight test syllabus is detailed in Appendix VII of this AC and the standards required for a demonstration of competence are detailed in the appropriate Flight Test Standards Guide (FTSG).